 Q: How do backlinks work with SEO?

-Backlinks are your site’s web address out on other websites with a clickable link back to your site.
-Getting your site out on high trust authority (Google trusted) sites help increase your site’s ranking in all search engines.
-Rankings are where you are listed in any given search result.
-The lower the number the better the ranking… page 1 is more desirable than page 30.
+Backlinks are your website’s address out on other websites with a clickable link.
+Getting your website out on high trust authority (Google trusted) websites helps increase your ranking in all search engines.
+The quality of your backlinks can help or hinder your website’s placement in a search result.

 Q: How long does an SEO campaign take?